OwenMcDonnell/magnet-api2-sdk-python/README.md

 alert_iterator = FilePersistentAlertIterator('persistence.json', conn, 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx')
 for alert in alert_iterator:
     try:
-        # try to process alert in same way
+        # try to process alert in some way
         print(alert)
     except:
         alert_iterator.load()   # on failure, reload iterator so last alert doesn't count as processed